daronphang/programming-resources/javascript/frameworks-libraries/angular/rxjs/higher-order-mapping.md

 ### SwitchMap

-Very common use case is search Typeahead with debounceTime and distinctUntilChanged.
+The main difference between SwitchMap and other flattening operators is the cancelling effect.
+On each emission the previous inner observable is cancelled and the new observable is subscribed.
+Common use case is search Typeahead with debounceTime and distinctUntilChanged.

+For any source item, complets the previous Observable and immediately creates the next one i.e. only one active inner subscription is active at a time.

 ```js
 from(request1).pipe(switchMap(), switchMap()).subscribe();